-XSCF/ILOM (Available server models are limited to SPARC Enterprise M-series and most of SPARC Enterprise T-series.)
+Console Monitoring Agents (Available server models are limited to SPARC Enterprise M-series and most of SPARC Enterprise T-series.)

-The console monitoring agent monitors message output to the console of each node.
+The console monitoring agent monitors message output to the console of each node using XSCF/ILOM.
 If an error message of a node failure is output to one node, the other node detects the message and notifies SF of a node failure.
 Normally, the console monitoring agent creates a loop, monitoring another node, for example, A controls B, B controls C, and C controls A. If one node goes down because of a failure, another node takes over the monitoring role instead of this failed node.